Q&A for Students and Families

 All Florida Tech students are expected to follow CDC guidelines before they return to campus.

-The Student & Exchange Visitor Program (SEVP) has issued guidance for fall 2020 for international students.
+The Student & Exchange Visitor Program (SEVP) has issued guidance for international students.
 In summary:

 Students who choose to study from their home country will have their documents reissued with the new dates to reflect when they will be starting or returning to campus.
 New students should contact Admissions and returning students should contact ISSS.